Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 #### Domain Layer

 The domain layer of the `dashboard` module provides the `MetricsRepository` interface, use cases to interact with the repository, and entities with metrics data to display on the dashboard page.
 The `ReceiveProjectMetricsUpdates` use case is responsible for subscribing to project builds and calculating metrics using these builds.

-The following table describes changes in metrics calculation according to the in-progress builds integration.
+The following table describes changes in metrics calculation according to the in-progress builds integration:

 |Metric|Required Changes|
 |---|---|